This post may contain affiliate links from which I may earn a commission without any cost to you. Read our policy for details.

 You should also be familiar with basic HTML and CSS.

-If you’re familiar with all the major social media platforms and know how to use them for business, you can become a social media virtual assistant.
+If you know all the major social media platforms on the back of your hand and know how to use them for business, you can earn money by becoming a virtual assistant in the social media space.

-You should also be familiar with basic image editing tools such as Canva.
+Your skills with basic image editing tools such as Canva will also come in handy.

 You can become a data entry virtual assistant if you have experience working with data.